 Right now, the federal government is waging an aggressive attack on Title X funding, the only dedicated federal funding for sexual and reproduction health services.
 Title X prioritizes the needs of low-income or uninsured people; it accounts for over 30% of The Door’s adolescent health center budget.

-- Today, seven in 10 pregnancies among unmarried women 18-29 are described by women themselves as unplanned.1
+- Today, seven-in-ten pregnancies among unmarried women 18-29 are described by women themselves as unplanned.1

 - The Door is one of the few low or no cost health care options for teens and young adults in New York City.

 - In 2018, about 3,300 Door members visited our adolescent health center; virtually all received vital sexual and reproductive health care.
 Forty-five percent didn’t have health insurance.

 - 18,000 young people at The Door and throughout the city participated in our peer-to-peer education about sexual and reproductive health care.

 - Family planning services include contraception to help women and men plan and space births, prevent unintended pregnancies, and reduce the number of abortions; offering pregnancy testing and counseling; helping clients who want to conceive; providing basic infertility services; and providing preconception health services to improve infant and maternal outcomes and improve women’s and men’s health.

 - Services to prevent, diagnose and treat STIs and HIV.

 - Comprehensive sexuality education that includes information about puberty and reproduction, healthy relationships, sexual violence prevention, body image, and gender identity and sexual orientation.